 The tax credit applies to all property classified as agricultural (identified as class 2a, 2b, and 2c, property under Minnesota Statutes, section 273.13, subdivision 23) excluding the house, garage, and surrounding one acre of land of an agricultural homestead.
-The credit equals 40 percent of the tax on the property attributable to school district bonded debt levies.
+The credit began with taxes payable in 2018, equal to 40 percent of the tax on the property attributable to school district bonded debt levies.
+This percentage remained for taxes payable in 2019.
+The legislature increased the percentage to 50 percent for taxes payable in 2020, 55 percent for 2021, 60 percent for 2022, and 70 percent for taxes payable in 2023 and later.

 As with other property tax credits, the state replaces the local levy lost through the credit to the school district with state aid through an open and standing appropriation.
-For taxes payable in 2018, the school building bond agricultural credit's annual state aid entitlement cost is \$36,642,000.